-Marijuana has been legal in our neighbors to the north, Washington and Oregon, for a few years now.
-Though medical use has been allowed for some time, recreational use was not.
-That all changed at the beginning of 2018, when Proposition 64—the Adult Use of Marijuana Act—a measure approved by California voters, took effect allowed for the purchase and sale for personal use.
+Marijuana had been legal in our neighbors to the north, Washington and Oregon, for a number of years.
+Though medical use was allowed in California for some time, recreational use was not.
+That all changed at the beginning of 2018, when Proposition 64—the Adult Use of Marijuana Act—a measure approved by California voters, took effect and allowed for the purchase and sale for personal use.

-Legally speaking, a haze could surround recreational cannabis use.
 Federally, marijuana remains illegal.
-Growth, sale, and consumption are also all heavily regulated.
-Prop 64 impacts laws, taxes, and even criminal proceedings.
+While growth, sale, and consumption are also heavily regulated, Prop 64 impacted laws, taxes, and even criminal proceedings.

-Since it’s only been a little over a year, the true scope and scale of these changes remains to be seen.
+Since it’s only been legal for a relatively short time, the true scope and scale of these changes remain to be seen.
 From our perspective, as family law attorneys, we find one area especially interesting: how legal marijuana impacts child custody.

-As a result of its new legal status, there’s not a ton of concrete information about how cannabis use influences child custody cases.
-Especially this early in the game, it’s something of a grey area.
+As a result of its recent legal status, there’s not a ton of concrete information about how cannabis use influences child custody cases.
+It remains something of a grey area.